horizonnlabs/sc-gnogen-gng-mining-rs/README.md

 A user can obviously obtain rewards from multiple clashes in the same battle.
 The rewards are cumulated at the user level and can be claimed with the `claimRewards` endpoint.

 ❗️ A user can see two of his NFTs fighting against each other.

+### Battle operator rewards

+When a user runs a battle transaction, he receives rewards.
+The rewards are paid in GNG tokens.
+The rewards are calculated as follows:

+$$rewards = (amountOfClashes / totalAmountOfClashes) * totalRewardsForTheBattle$$

+Where:

+- `amountOfClashes` is the amount of clashes performed by the user in the transaction.
+- `totalAmountOfClashes` is the total amount of clashes that will be performed in the battle.
+- `totalRewardsForTheBattle` is the total amount of rewards that will be distributed in the battle.

 ## How to interact with the contract as an admin